Life (1999 film): Plot

 In 1997, at the Mississippi State Penitentiary, elderly convict Willie Long tells two inmates his friends' life stories at their burial.
 Ray Gibson and Claude Banks, vastly different New Yorkers, meet at the club Spanky's in 1932.
-Small-time thief Ray picks Claude as a mark in a bathroom, who had just been cleaned out by debt collectors.
+Small-time thief Ray nicks Claude's wallet, who had just been cleaned out by debt collectors, as a mark in a bathroom.

 Ray convinces Spanky to allow them to pay off their debts via bootlegging in the South, where they experience racial actions and are denied service at Whites Only businesses.
 Buying Mississippi "hooch" down south, they stop in a local bar.
+Ray claims to own a club called “Ray’s Boom Boom Room” in Manhattan, later admitting it only exists in his mind, but expressing ultimately that dreams begin in the mind; the Boom Boom Room becomes a recurring theme throughout the film.

-Ray loses his father's prized pocket watch in a poker game to card hustler Winston Hancock, and Claude gets swindled by a woman.
-Outside, racist sheriff Warren Pike demands Hancock leave town and when Hancock struck Pike in the face, leaving a scar, Pike kills him and takes Ray's pocket watch, framing Ray and Claude.
+Ray loses his father's prized pocket watch in a poker game to card hustler Winston Hancock, and Claude gives their last 2 dollars to a prostitute named Sylvia.
+Outside, racist sheriff Warren Pike demands Hancock leave town, but Hancock strikes Pike in the face, leaving a scar.
+Pike then kills Hancock, takes Ray's pocket watch, and frames Ray and Claude for the murder.

-Ray and Claude are given life sentences at the infamous hard labor Camp 8.
-They immediately clash with the guards and meet fellow inmates Jangle Leg (who hits on Claude), Willie Long, Biscuit (involved with Jangle Leg), Radio, Goldmouth (who picks a fight with Ray, but later befriends him), Cookie the chef, and Pokerface.
+Despite their innocence, Ray and Claude receive life sentences at the infamous hard labor Camp 8.
+They immediately clash with the guards and meet fellow inmates Jangle Leg (who hits on Claude), Willie Long, Biscuit (who is involved with Jangle Leg), Radio, Goldmouth (who picks a fight with Ray, but later befriends him), Cookie the chef, and Pokerface.

 Claude's attorney cousin loses his appeal, then seduces his girlfriend.
 With no chance at freedom, Claude and Ray break out, reaching Tallahatchie before being recaptured.

-12 years later, Claude and Ray meet young, mute inmate nicknamed "Can't-Get-Right", a talented baseball player scouted by a Negro league and offered a pardon to play.
+12 years later, Claude and Ray meet young, mute inmate nicknamed "Can't-Get-Right", a talented baseball player scouted by a Negro league official and is offered a pardon to play.
 Sensing an opportunity for freedom, Ray and Claude introduce themselves as his handlers.

-Despite his talent, Camp 8's superintendent Abernathy's daughter Mae Rose often distracts Can't-Get-Right.
-After she gives birth to a mulatto boy, Abernathy demands to know who is the father.
-Various inmates claim to be, embarrassing him.
-All present laugh at him, so Abernathy quits on the spot.
+Daughter of Camp 8's Superintendent Abernathy, Mae Rose, often distracts impressive baseball player, Can't-Get-Right, and eventually gives birth to a mulatto boy.
+Seeing that the child appears Afro-American, Superintendent Abernathy (Rose’s father), demands to know which inmate has fathered the child.
+All present inmates gradually claim to be the father, embarrassing Abernathy; the inmates laugh and Abernathy shamefully quits immediately.